turtacn/alameda-1/helm/alameda/README.md

 $ cd alameda/helm/alameda
 $ helm install --name alameda --namespace alameda .
 ```
-It will deploy Alameda in *alameda* namespace with *alameda* release name.
+It will deploy Federator.ai in *alameda* namespace with *alameda* release name.

 ## Installing the Chart